 Are you a prospective graduate student who loves synthetic chemistry and wants to use these tools to solve problems in biology and medicine?
 Us too!
 Do carbohydrates and peptides get you embarrassingly excited?
 Us too!
 How about using biomolecules to make the sustainable materials of the future?
 That’s us too.
 Do you love living in Canada but hate the winters?
 We are the Southern-most department in the country and have very mild winters and very long warm autumns.
 How about the best cost of living in the country?

 Wow we have a lot in common.
 We should talk.
 You can find contact information right here.
 Members of under-represented groups (including first-generation students), racial, ethnic, and sexual minorities are especially encouraged to contact me.

-We are starting to look for next year's (2019) incoming class!
+We are starting to look for next year's (2019) incoming undergraduate class!
 Are you coming to UWindsor to study Science?
 We are looking for you!
+We are also now looking to fill 2 positions for outstanding second year student volunteers!
 No experience necessary.
 Passion required.

 Come join our adventure by looking at the links on our website above!

 Site maintained by John Trant, © John F. Trant 2016-2019, all rights reserved.